The Roman Empire and Romanization

 The approximately 400 km long road follows the course of the old Via Romana, which connected the Roman legionnaire’s camp Vindonissa (Windisch, canton Aargau, Switzerland), with the settlement Grinario (Köngen near Stuttgart in Germany).
-This road is also designated by the Tabula Peutingeriana, a Roman road map.
-The original map is lost, but a medieval … Read more » “A Roman Road without Borders.”
+This road is also shown on the Tabula Peutingeriana, an ancient Roman road map.
+The original map is lost, but a … Read more » “A Roman Road without Borders.”

 The Union and the Disunion on the first of August

 Switzerland is a small country (the size of the Netherlands) in the middle of Europe.
 The Swiss Confederation The fascinating history and culture, the (direct) democratic, the economic, monetary, political and multicultural accomplishments are (too) often overlooked and neglected by other (neighbouring) European countries.
 Switzerland and the centuries of state-building (not always peaceful and neutral) … Read more » “The Union and the Disunion on the first of August”